ansys/scade-design-rules/doc/source/rules/modelling/no_anonymous_type.rst

-.. index:: single: No Anonymous Type
+.. index:: single: No anonymous type

-No Anonymous Type
+No anonymous type
 =================

 .. rule::